ibm-cloud-docs/speech-to-text/custom.md

 ### Using the examples
 {: #customCurl}

-The documentation includes examples that use cURL to demonstrate the methods of the customization interface.
+The documentation includes examples that use the `curl` command to demonstrate the methods of the customization interface.
 To run the examples, create an instance of the {{site.data.keyword.speechtotextshort}} service in {{site.data.keyword.Bluemix_notm}}.
 Then replace `{username}:{password}` in each example with the values of your *username* and *password* from the credentials for the service instance.
 Concatenate the two values with an embedded colon to create a single string as shown.

 Use your service credentials with the examples.
 Do *not* use your {{site.data.keyword.Bluemix_notm}} ID and password.
 For more information, see [Service credentials for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-credentials.html).